 Swipe right or click your profile icon to enter the Instagram stories page (and be sure to keep an eye on story feature updates as they are often exciting too).
 Swipe to the right again, and you’ll see Reels as an option at the bottom.

 You can see it has a few options:

 In audio, you can search Instagram’s music catalogue to pick a song you want to use.
 You can even use your own song if your distributor has put it on there.

 You can adjust the speed of your video here, depending on the purpose of your video, e.g. if you want to dance or lip-sync to it.

 Instagram Reels Effects

 Here we have effects, which is similar to Instagram story effects.
-If you scroll all the way to the right, you can browse through them and choose one to pimp up your video.
+If you scroll all the way to the right, you can browse through them and choose one to enhance your video.